 - The Abbey is also adapted with a hearing loop system for the hearing impaired.

-- It is possible to enter with a baby stroller and they even offer a route designed for the little ones.
+- It is possible to enter with a baby stroller and they even offer a route designed for the little ones (in English).

-- You can have a quick snack and a coffee at their 'Kiosk' or have lunch or even dinner at their 'Cellarium Café and Terrace'.
+- You can have a quick snack and a coffee in their 'Kiosk' or have lunch or even dinner in their 'Cellarium Café and Terrace'.

 Vicky's Traveller Tip